 Imagine if your organization could create this expectation of cyber security as new employees are onboarded.
 There will be a massive positive shift in the cyber security culture which can help keep your data more secure.

 If these cyber security expectations aren’t developed within the business growth plan, it is likely connected device security will be overlooked as your company becomes larger and employs additional employees.

 Protect Internet of Things by taking action today

 If there’s anything you take away from this cyber security awareness month, we’d like to encourage you to act quickly and apply what you’ve learned from these educational resources this month.
 It’s not if your business falls victim to a cyber attack, but when.

 Thank you to everyone who participated in this year’s National Cyber Security Awareness Month and helping to share the message #BeCyberSmart with their friends, families, and colleagues.
 Cyber security is something we can all participate in and help secure tomorrow by taking action today!

-Proven Data is here to assist businesses who wish to take their data security seriously and protect against cyber attacks such as ransomware.
+Proven Data is here to assist businesses who wish to take their data security seriously and protect Internet of Things against cyber attacks such as ransomware.
 Our cyber security professionals have the experience to evaluate your specific company needs and provide cyber security solutions.